Street food of Thailand: Characteristics

 There is scarcely a Thai dish that is not sold by a street vendor or at a market somewhere in Thailand.
 Some specialize in only one or two dishes, others offer a complete menu that rivals that of restaurants.
 Some sell only pre-cooked foods, others make food to order.
 The foods that are made to order, tend to be dishes that can be quickly prepared: quick stir fries with rice, such as kaphrao mu (spicy basil-fried minced pork) or phat khana (stir fried gailan), and quick curries such as pladuk phat phet (catfish fried with red curry paste).
+Pad Thai, a staple of Thai cuisine is a very popular dish sold across the country's street food stalls.

 The dishes sold at wet markets in Thailand tend to be offered pre-cooked.
 Many people go there, and also to street vendors, to buy food to eat at work, or to take back home.
 It is a common sight to see Thais carrying whole communal meals consisting of several dishes, cooked rice, sweets, and fruit, all neatly packaged in plastic bags and foam food containers, to be shared with colleagues at work or at home.
 Due to the fact that many dishes are similar to those that people would cook at home, it is a good place to find regional, and seasonal, foods.

 Food markets in Thailand, large open air halls with permanent stalls, tend to operate as a collection of street stalls, each vendor with their own array of tables and providing (limited) service, although some resemble the regular food courts at shopping malls and large supermarkets, with service counters and the communal use of tables.
 Food courts and food markets offer many of the same foods as street stalls, both pre-cooked as well as made to order.
 Night food markets, in the form of a collection of street stalls and mobile vendors, spring up in parking lots, along busy streets, and at temple fairs and local festivals in the evenings, when the temperatures are more agreeable and people have finished work.